Configuring Windows Azure Diagnostics

 A report shows the available data.

 If the most recent data don't appear, you might have to wait for the transfer period to elapse.

 Choose the Refresh button to update the data in real time.
 You can also open the storage account that your cloud service uses, and watch for the data that you collected to appear in tables or blob containers.
 You might have to refresh the tables to see the most recent data.

-If you change data collection in Server Explorer, these changes persist until you redeploy your cloud service.
-At that time, the settings revert to those in the .wadcfg file (as set through the Properties editor for the role).
+If you change data collection in Server Explorer, these changes persist until you perform a full redeployment of your cloud service.
+If you use the default publish settings, the changes are not overwritten, since the default publish setting is to update the existing deployment, rather than do a full redeployment.
+To make sure the settings clear at deployment time, go to the Advanced Settings tab in the Publish Wizard, and clear the Deployment update checkbox.
+When you redeploy with that checkbox cleared, the settings revert to those in the .wadcfg file (as set through the Properties editor for the role).
 If you update your deployment, Windows Azure keeps the old settings.

 What if I have competing diagnostics configuration in code, in an application from outside my organization, or in the diagnostics.wadcfg file?
 Which information is used?